 These issues indicating Takeda’s negligence in the sale of this drug are the basis of many of the lawsuits that have been filed.
-If you have become sick after taking Uloric in Florida, speaking to a knowledgeable lawyer could be your best next step.
+If you have become sick after taking Uloric, speaking to a knowledgeable lawyer could be your best next step.

 You should not be responsible for paying additional medical expenses and being unable to work from taking a drug you thought was safe.
 If you have taken Uloric to treat your gout and instead become sicker, you may be entitled to compensation.

 A Florida Uloric lawyer could be your strongest ally when pursuing damages from a large pharmaceutical company.
 Call Kogan & DiSalvo today or contact us online to learn more about how we could help with your case.

 If you are injured and unable to come to us,